File in 30

 3. When do I file?

 When you write the check.
-Statements go by month with newest on top.
+Newest on top.
 Multiple copies of catalogs, reports and brochures?
-Keep two of each.
+Keep two.
 Toss or shred?
 Shred anything with names and numbers.
 Everything else to recycle.
-If it's taking more than half an hour and you've had enough, stop.
-If not, keep going: under the desk, the floor, cartons, the radiator, the closet, the conference table.
+If it's more than half an hour and you've had enough, stop.
+If not, keep going: under the desk, the floor, cartons, radiators, closets.

 4. Half an hour?

-Yes, when you are starting from ground zero, you need more time.
+Yes, when you start from ground zero, you need time.
 Are you going subject, numeric or alpha?
 Will your archives be separate from current work?
 Use new folders, color coding and clear labeling to cut down on misfiles.
-Even if you have no clue where it goes, it's not miscellaneous.
+Even when you have no clue, it's never miscellaneous.

 5. What's sidetracking?

 Filing begets "sidetracking."
-It happens when you find a piece of paper you've been chasing.
-You decide to deal with it now.
-Every filing meeting goes off the rails when you decide to do it now.
-Set it aside.
+It's when you find a piece of paper you've been chasing.
+You decide to do it now.
+Every file meeting goes off the rails when you decide to do it now.

 Folders live in cabinets: Ones that lock and that are fireproof will save your documents from water, mildew and theft.
 If it's important enough to save, cardboard is not the answer.
 Invest in cabinetry for each department.
 Go vertical, rolling or lateral, which we think works well for central shared filing.
 Check filing systems at Staples and Amazon

 Don't forget a check-out system.
-Whoever takes a file signs it out and later signs it in.
+Whoever takes a file signs it out and signs it in.

 Share with us on Twitter: